YichenBC/YichenBC.github.io/_pages/about.md

 # 🎖 Honors and Awards

+- China Software Cup, Grand Prize, awarded by Ministry of Industry and Information Technology (China), Fall 2017
+- Science and Technology Competition Scholarship (First-Class), awarded by Beihang University, Winter 2017
+- Beihang Star of Innovation: Annual Student Innovator of the Year, awarded by Beihang University, Winter 2017
+- MIIT Innovation Scholarship (Third-Class), awarded by Ministry of Industry and Information Technology (China), Spring 2018

 # 📖 Educations
 - *2018.09 - 2025.06 (expected)*, Ph.D. in Computer Science and Technology, Tsinghua University (THU)
 - *2014.09 - 2018.06*, B.E. in Software Engineering, Beihang University